 In 2005, Helios Airways Flight ZU522 failed to achieve cabin pressure.
 As a result, crew and passengers succumbed to hypoxia and became unconscious.
 The plane flew on autopilot until it ran out of fuel and crashed near Athens.
 Tragically, all onboard the aircraft died.
 Helios was ill prepared for crises, there was no crisis management plan.
 They did not fully participate in the investigation.
 As a result of the investigation, the Flight Operations Manager, Chief Pilot, and Managing Director faced manslaughter charges in both in Greece and Cyprus.
 Additionally, Greek authorities also prosecuted the Maintenance Engineer and Chief Operations Officer.
 The Cypriot authorities also prosecuted the Executive Chairman.

 In this case, like many others, there were many things that lead to this accident.
-In 2011, the U.S. Federal Aviation Administration set new rules to avoid pressurization problems.
-The Wall Street Journal reported that “the Directive appears to be the final step in implementing various lessons learned from the much–publicized 2005 crash of Helios Airways Boeing 737 after its pilots passed out from lack of oxygen.”
+In 2011, the U.S. Federal Aviation Administration set new rules to avoid pressurisation problems.
+The Wall Street Journal reported that “the Directive appears to be the final step in implementing various lessons learned from the much–publicised 2005 crash of Helios Airways Boeing 737 after its pilots passed out from lack of oxygen.”
 The FAA directive mandated enhanced safety equipment and emergency procedures.

 So, from what we know of this accident, should anyone have been prosecuted?
 No. It did not help the families or lead to better safety.
-The issue with the pressurization was identified in 2004 when Irish investigators recommended the same safety enhancements that were part of the FAA Directive.
+The issue with the pressurisation was identified in 2004 when Irish investigators recommended the same safety enhancements that were part of the FAA Directive.
 Had the company been better prepared, to include having their own investigation team, they would have been better prepared to balance the views of the manufacturer.
 The manufacturer that participated in the investigation and provided evidence at the criminal trial focused almost entirely on the human element, not on the design and not previously identified problems.